zeux/zeux.github.io/_posts/2025-05-03-load-store-conflicts.md

 While profiling the codecs earlier this year, I also briefly looked at the performance numbers on Apple CPUs.
 These numbers were impressively high: the same index decoder ran at ~7.3 GB/s on Apple M4 (4.4 GHz), equivalent to ~7.2 cycles/triangle.
 The number was impressive, and suggested that code generation was probably reasonable, so I did not look further.
 This was a mistake, because then two things happened in close proximity:

 - gcc-15 was released, significantly degrading performance and causing me to look more into this general area;
 - Xcode 16.3 was released, incorporating clang-17 - which increased performance on this decoder to ~9.8 GB/s (!!!).
-Clearly clang-16 was not very reasonable after all!
+Clearly clang-16 was not that reasonable after all!

 So let's look closer at what happens on clang when targeting ARM and running on Apple M4.

-When using clang-16 on the previous Xcode version, I was getting ~7.2 cycles/triangle per above.
+When using clang-16 from the older Xcode 16.2, I was getting ~7.2 cycles/triangle per above.
 Similarly to x86_64, we will only look at the code that relates to FIFO access, as that's the most important thing for this investigation.
-Let's look at the assembly!
+Let's look at the assembly:

 ```nasm
 ; read FIFO entry as a 64-bit pair into SIMD register